arshad-khalid/file-organizer/README.md

-### Automatic File Organizer
+**📂 Automatic File Organizer**

-This is a Python application built with Tkinter to help organize files from a source directory to a destination directory.
-It categorizes files based on type, creation date, and file size, with options for moving or copying files and automatic compression of large files.
+A Python application built with Tkinter to help organize files from a source directory to a destination directory.
+This tool categorizes files based on type, creation date, and file size, with options for moving or copying files and automatic compression of large files.

-## Features
+✨ **Features**

-	•	Automatic Organization: Sorts files into folders by file type (Images, Videos, Documents, Others) and by month of creation.
+	•	🗂️ Automatic Organization: Sorts files into folders by file type (Images, Videos, Documents, Others) and by month of creation.
-	•	Move or Copy: Choose between moving files (removing from source) or copying files (keeping source intact).
+	•	🔀 Move or Copy: Choose between moving files (removing from source) or copying files (keeping source intact).
-	•	Duplicate Detection: Uses MD5 hashing to skip duplicate files in the destination.
+	•	🚫 Duplicate Detection: Uses MD5 hashing to skip duplicate files in the destination.
-	•	Compression for Large Files: Automatically compresses files larger than 10 MB.
+	•	📦 Compression for Large Files: Automatically compresses files larger than 10 MB.
-	•	Progress Tracking: Displays progress and status updates as files are organized.
+	•	📈 Progress Tracking: Displays progress and status updates as files are organized.

-### Getting Started
+**🚀 Getting Started

-## Prerequisites
+✅ Prerequisites**

 Make sure you have Python 3 installed.
-The following standard libraries are used:
+This application only uses standard libraries:

 	•	os
 	•	shutil